Application of a polynomial sieve: beyond separation of variables: Estimating the main sieve term: the bad-bad case

 In the second term, we can choose $\alpha=\frac{1}{24}(n-\frac{5}{3}+\varepsilon')^{-1}$ so $g(\al)=1/24,$ and set $M\geq \max\{2n,\al^{-1}+1\}$.
 Regarding the third term, so far this is true for any $\ep'>0$; let us take $\ep'=1/100,$ say.
 We conclude that \beq \frac{Q^{n+1}}{P^{2}Q^{2n}}\sum_{\substack{\bfu\in\mathbb{Z}^{n}\\G(0,\bfu)=0}}\sum_{\substack{p,q\in\mathcal{P}\\p\neq q\\\bfu\text{ bad mod }p\\\bfu\text{ bad mod }q}}\left|\hat{W}\left(\frac{\bfu}{pq}\right)\right| \ll Q^{n}(B^{-3/4}(\log B)^4 +QB^{-1}+ B^{-\frac{1}{24}+\frac{1}{100}})\ll Q^{n}, \eeq since $B \geq Q$.
 The implied constant is independent of $\|F\|.$ (Here we could even obtain a term that is $o(Q^n)$, but this will not change our main theorem, since the good-good contribution to the sieve is $O(Q^n)$.)
 This completes the treatment of the bad-bad contribution to the sieve, except for the proof of Proposition \ref{prop_G_no_linear}, which we provide in the next section.
 Then in \S \ref{sec_concluding} we show that the contributions of all the other types to the sieve are also dominated by $\ll Q^{n}$, and then conclude the proof of our main theorem.

-\begin{remark}[The case $n=2$] The method of this paper applies for $n=2$ up until Proposition \ref{prop_G_no_linear}; that proposition is false for $n=2.$ Indeed, upon defining $G(U_Y,U_1,U_2)$ as in (\ref{G_dfn}), $G(0,U_1,U_2)$ is a homogeneous polynomial in two variables, which thus necessarily factors over $\C$ into homogeneous linear factors in $U_1,U_2$.
-(This is a consequence of the fundamental theorem of algebra applied to $G(0,1,t) \in \C[t]$, followed by noting $G(0,U_1,U_2) = U_1^{\deg G}G(0,1,U_2/U_1).$) Thus in the nomenclature of (\ref{G_ell}), each degree $d_\ell=1$, and the estimate (\ref{HBP_bounds}) is replaced by $(Q^2/B^{1-\al})^{n-1}$.
+\begin{remark}[The case $n=2$] The method of this paper applies for $n=2$ up until Proposition \ref{prop_G_no_linear}; arguing as in Remark \ref{remark_no_low_rank} shows that $G(0,U_1,U_2)$ factors over $\C$ into homogeneous linear factors in $U_1,U_2$, so that proposition is false for $n=2$.
+Thus in the nomenclature of (\ref{G_ell}), each degree $d_\ell=1$, and the estimate (\ref{HBP_bounds}) is replaced by $(Q^2/B^{1-\al})^{n-1}$.
 Thus (\ref{BQfrac}) is replaced by

 upon taking $\al=0$ and using $Q \gg B^{1/2}$.
 Ultimately, arguing in this way for $n=2$ leads to the choice $Q=B^{1/2} (\log B)^{1/2}$ and the outcome $S(F,B)\ll B^{n-1+1/2}(\log B)^{1/2}$, which is essentially no better than (\ref{Cohen}), aside from the fact that we can remove the dependence on $\|F\|$ in the implicit constant.
 In any case, Broberg's results (\ref{Bro_n2}) and (\ref{Bro_n3}) supercede the outcome of the methods of this paper for $n=2,3$. \end{remark}